France Freelancer Visa (Entrepreneur/Profession Libérale) - 2026 Update

 Author

-Nadia Dardón is a freelance writer from Guatemala.
+Nadia Dardón is a content creator from Guatemala.
 She has worked fully remotely for the past six years as a copywriter, editor, and content creator, working for different industries.
 She started her digital nomad journey in 2022 and currently lives as an expat in Spain.